 What is a ding dong?

 A ding dong is a mini cake that was made by Hostess like 100 years ago.
+I think they were called hostess king dongs before they were called ding dongs, so if you’re THAT old (haha), you can call this a hostess king dong cake.
 I took this concept and just made it bigger (and better) for this recipe.
 Read more about ding dongs here.

 Why didn’t my cakes rise?